 1. Improved Germination and Early Growth

-Carrot seeds need consistent moisture for 10–12 days.
+Carrot cultivation step by step seeds need consistent moisture for 10–12 days.
 Rain Hose ensures fine, light spray that keeps the soil moist, giving uniform and strong seedling emergence.

 - Root forking